lkster/model-typescript/README.md

 $ npm install model-typescript
 ```

-This package needs `reflect-metadata` to work (you can find it [here](https://www.npmjs.com/package/reflect-metadata)) and `emitDecoratorMetadata` option in `tsconfig.json` set to `true`. (until equivalent is released, more info below in todo list)
+This package needs `reflect-metadata` to work (you can find it [here](https://www.npmjs.com/package/reflect-metadata)).
+Recommended is also enabling `emitDecoratorMetadata` option in `tsconfig.json`.
+If this is not possible then look at `ModelRef` decorator.

 ## Immutable Model

 Immutable model allows you to create domain model for data that is completely immutable.
-The key is to just extend the model class with `ImmutableModel` and add `Prop` decorator for each property.
+The key is to just extend the model class with `ImmutableModel` and add `@Prop` decorator for each property.
 The usage is as follows:

 ```ts
 import { ImmutableModel, Prop } from 'model-typescript';